vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works internally.md

 ### Introduction
 - Althought this is purely compiler dependent
 - No C++ standard is defined for this implementation
+- Before going into discussion that how virtual keyword or polymorphic functionality works we should learn why it needed at first place.

 ### Why we need virtual function ?